ComposableFi/composable/docs/docs/internal/currency.md

 Generally, a remote currency transferred via one bridge is not necessarily the same as the same currency transferred via another bridge.

-For example, USDC transferred via Mosaic is not equal to the same amount transferred via XCMP from Acala.
+For example, USDC transferred via IBC is not equal to the same amount transferred via XCMP from Acala.

 There are several solutions to equalize currencies: